ccalobeto/tutorial-svelte/README.md

 ## Lab 2: Styling with CSS
 ### Slides
-- Every HTML element produces a box
+Every HTML element produces a box.

-- CSS concepts
+CSS concepts
 `display:flex` or `display:grid`
 ![](./static/images/2-css-layout.png)

-- HTML pages are trees
+HTML pages are trees
 ![](./static/images/2-css-tree.png)

-- Styling
+Styling
 ![](./static/images/2-css-styling.png)

-- Targeting
+Targeting
 ![](./static/images/2-css-targeting.png)

-- Pseudo classes
+Pseudo classes
 ![](./static/images/2-css-pseudo.png)

-- Reactivity
+Reactivity
 ![](./static/images/2-css-reactivity.png)

 - If there is a duplicate declaration in CSS, the last one wins!
 - Even if you don't apply any CSS to your page, the browser will do.
 - Being specificitty